RahulMahato23/FinXpert/README.md

   - **OTP Limits**:
     - Be mindful of OTP request limits to avoid temporary lockouts.
   - **Data Privacy**:
-    - All your data is securely stored and encrypted.
+    - All you data is securely stored and encrypted.
     - Avoid entering any confidential info in the guest user account, as it is public.

 ---